2015 Hwaebul Cup

 The 2015 Hwaebul Cup was the third edition of the Hwaebul Cup (홰불, Torch) celebrating North Korea's Youth Day.
-The competition was held between 27 July and 28 August 2013, with all matches played at the Rungrado 1st of May Stadium in P'yŏngyang.
+The competition was held from 27 July to 28 August 2013, with all matches played at the Rungrado 1st of May Stadium in P'yŏngyang.
 The competition was arranged in two phases, a group stage followed by a single-elimination play-off semi-finals, and a single-game final.

 Group stage

-A total of fourteen teams took part in the tournament, divided into two groups.
+The fourteen teams that took part in the tournament were divided into two groups.
 Group A included Amrokkang, April 25, Kyŏnggong'ŏp, Myohyangsan, Sŏnbong and two other clubs, whilst Group B included Hwaebul, Kigwancha, Ponghwasan, Wŏlmido and three other clubs.

 Group A

 Table based on known results.
 The first- and second-placed teams advanced to the semi-finals.
 Kyŏnggong'ŏp and April 25 advanced to the semi-finals.

 Known results

 Group B

 Table based on known results.
 The first- and second-placed teams advanced to the semi-finals.
 Wŏlmido and Kigwancha advanced to the semi-finals.